 Travel blogs are great alternatives to books.
-Discover new bloggers and binge read and bookmark posts from your favourite blogs.
+Discover new bloggers, binge read and bookmark posts from your favourite blogs.

 If you enjoy listening to podcasts, add podcasts about travel to your list.
 Some of my favourites are the Mwende Bwino podcast, Passing Through, Zero to Travel and Extra Pack of Peanuts Travel Podcast.

 We now have more time on our hands thanks to social distancing and isolation requirements.
 Enroll in an online course to learn more skills.
 This is a good time to try something new be it Photography, editing, writing, indoor sports and games.
 Cop yourself some board games here and here.